KHe48200/KanbanApp/README.md

 ![Task view](https://github.com/KHe48200/KanbanApp/blob/main/screenshots/Screenshot_individual_task.png "Task")

 You can change your task to the next column by pressing the check button (bottom right) when viewing a task.
-_You can also long press the button to bring up a dialog where you can choose the column._
+_Note: You can also long press the button to bring up a dialog where you can choose the column._

 ![Change column](https://github.com/KHe48200/KanbanApp/blob/main/screenshots/Screenshot_change.png "Change column")